The FinOps journey consists of three iterative phases — Inform, Optimize and Operate.

 Once organizations and teams are empowered, they need to optimize their cloud footprint.
 Cloud providers offer multiple levers to optimize.
 On-demand capacity is the most expensive.
 To encourage advanced reservation planning and increased commitment, cloud providers offer discounts for commitments which typically involves complex calculations for making reservations (Reserved Instances (RI) / Committed Use Discounts (CUD – Google Cloud).
 In addition, teams and organizations can optimize the environment by rightsizing and automating turning off any wasteful use of resources.

 Organizations start to continuously evaluate business objectives and the metrics they are tracking against those objectives, and how they are trending.
-Measure business alignment on speed, quality and cost.
-Any organizational success is only possible if the organization builds a culture of FinOps which involves a Cloud Cost Center of Excellence built around business, financial and operational stakeholders who also define the appropriate governance.
+They measure business alignment based on speed, quality, and cost.
+Any organizational success is only possible if the organization builds a culture of FinOps which involves a Cloud Cost Center of Excellence built around business, financial, and operational stakeholders who also define the appropriate governance policies and models.